Red Jujubes

 Medicinal Uses: Weakness, shortness of breath, reduced appetite, loose stools due to weak Spleen Qi, irritability, severe emotional lability due to restless Organ disorder, anxiety, constipation, insomnia, regulate blood pressure, regulate blood circulation, regulate blood sugar, dry itchy skin conditions, fevers, seizures, asthma, diabetes, cancer, obesity, reduce cholesterol, anemia, lung disorders, eye diseases, sore throat, coughs, malaria.

-Red dates are actually classified as drupes, a category of fruit that includes mangoes, olives and coffee.
+Red dates are actually classified as drupes, a category of fruit that includes mangoes, olives, and coffee.
 They are a member of the Rhamnaceae family, which contains buckthorn.
-The fruit is harvested in the early autumn when the fruit is ripe.
+The fruit is harvested in the early autumn when it is ripe.

 Native to Southeastern China and parts of Australia.
 They are also now cultivated in many places and can be found growing in Southern Europe and parts of the Southern United States.